 This image shows the interior of what was the McCannell Store and Post Office in Princeton as it looked around 1930.
 In the picture are Ernest Pike, postmaster; Carl Smith, assistant postmaster; Clarence Monk, in the very back of the store; Neil McCannell on the right with bow tie and cigarette; Neil's son James Edgar McCannell on the far right; and an unidentified young man.

 Neil E. McCannell was an enterprising Princeton businessman.
-In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and travelled to neighboring towns to show movies.
-For his customers that ordered custom made suits, McCannell took the measurements himself and insisted the customer try on the suit when it arrived; if it needed alterations, he would do them himself.
+In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and traveled to neighboring towns to show movies.

 - Title: McCannell Store and Post Office, Princeton, ca. 1930